WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 DVDs have an extra advantage over CDs with b etter audio quality.
 The audio in DVD-Video is always data-compressed using either Dolby Digital (AC-3) or DTS while DVD-A can render up to six channels of uncompressed audio.
 That means, DVDs can store 74 minutes of music at their highest quality level and CDs can also hold 74 minutes of music.
 But a DVD can hold about 6 hours+ (single-layer and single-sided) of CD-quality audio.
 But the SACD (Super Audio CD) is capable to offer similar audio quality like DVD-A. It also offers 5.1 channel surround sound in addition to 2-channel stereo.

-6. DVD vs CD in Compatibility
+8. DVD vs CD: Compatibility

 As DVD has smaller pit size, so the DVD players use shorter wavelength than a CD player to read the data.
 Therefore, DVD players can play both DVDs and CDs.
 But a CD player can play CDs only and won't play DVD.
 Check more info about the differences of CD and DVD in compatibility below.